trahoangdev/koshiro-fashion/README.md

-# Koshiro Japan Style Fashion
+# Koshiro Fashion – E-commerce Platform

 A modern e-commerce website built with React, TypeScript, and Tailwind CSS.